segfaultExpress/ChatbottifyMe/README.md

 ## 📥 Step 1: Request Your Facebook Messenger Data

-You need to download all of your Facebook message history.
+To use the in-built vectorizing code in this repo, you'll need to download your Facebook message history.
 This process can take up to 15 hours, depending on your account age.

 1. Go to **[Facebook Account Center](https://accountscenter.facebook.com/info_and_permissions)**
 2. Request a download of your **Messages Data**